ni-sh-a-char/github.sh/README.md

 # Git-Automation
-Script to automate git from working directory.
+Script to automate git init, add and push from working directory.